Kopilov/TransitiveExclusions/README.md

 # TransitiveExclusions

-## Example set to reproduce Eclipce/Ceylon [#xxx]() issue
+## Example set to reproduce Eclipce/Ceylon [#7377](https://github.com/eclipse/ceylon/issues/7377) issue

 `ignite-examples_dependency` directory contains large set of Apache Ignite examples downloaded together with Ignite itself (from https://ignite.apache.org/download.cgi#binaries webpage, apache-ignite-fabric-2.4.0-bin.zip file).
 Here it is used as Java project that is built with Maven and has many transitive dependencies.
-Also it definitly works.
+Also it definitly works and has trivial API (main method).
 **Run `mvn install` in this directory**

 `java_dependent` is the simplest Java project that depends on ignite-examples.